Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The 'WHEN TO USE' section provides explicit guidance: 'For a deep dive into a single DeFi protocol' and explicitly names the alternative tool 'veroq_defi (no args) for the full DeFi market overview.'
-This clearly delineates when to use this tool versus its sibling.
+Provides explicit 'WHEN TO USE' section: 'For a deep dive into a single DeFi protocol.
+Use veroq_defi (no args) for the full DeFi market overview.'
+This gives clear context and alternative.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.